Blockdaemon/agave-snapshot-gossip-client/README.md

  [agave-snapshot-uploader issue #1](https://github.com/Blockdaemon/agave-snapshot-uploader/issues/1)
 - If the single entrypoint selected from `entrypoints` is no good, no other entrypoints will be tried.
 See [issue #2](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/2)
+- Importing the `solana_gossip` crate results in 900+ additional Solana rust dependencies.
+It isn't very modular.